Wayne82/wayne82.github.io/_drafts/Neural-Network-Notes-Recurrent-Neural-Network.md

 - **$$b_h$$** and **$$b_y$$** are the biases for the hidden and output layers, respectively
 - **$$f$$** is the activation function (commonly tanh or ReLU)

+> 📝 Notes
+>
+> The weight matrix and biases are shared across all time steps.
+This actually is the same as the feedforward neural network, where the weights and biases are shared across all inputs.

 ## Backpropagation Through Time (BPTT)

 ## Vanishing Gradient Problem